hendrikmakait/icechunk/docs/docs/icechunk-python/configuration.md

 ## Creating and Opening Repos

-Now we can now create or open an Icechunk store using our config.
+We can now create or open an Icechunk store using our config.

 ### Creating a new repo